SHARE

 3.7/5

 OSV-Scanner delivers specialty software composition analysis (SCA) that scans static software for open-source programming code vulnerabilities to secure the open-source software bill-of-materials (SBOM).
-It was developed initially by Google, and the rapid development of additional features and growing number of included languages speed the adoption of the tool and enhance its industry reputation.
+Initially developed by Google, the rapid development of additional features and the growing number of included languages have accelerated the adoption of the tool and enhanced its industry reputation.

 Pros